arkkitekktura/LearningGit/README.md

 LearningGit
 ===========
-Test

-Test for using Git from command line
+Test for using Git with command line.
+Don't use this code, is garbage..")